shirodeb/shirodeb/README.md

 You could just repacking a existing binary package via `cp`, or using other build tools to make from source code. **I will generalize and support self-built shard libraries later.** That will be a key feature for ShiroDEB and make my work more easy to go.

-There are some useful variable could be used inside `function build`:
+There are some useful variables could be used inside `function build`:

 |Variable|Description|
 |--------|-----------|